umbraco/Package.Templates/readme.md

 The templates can be used via the `dotnet new` command.

+## Pre-requisite
+You must be using Visual Studio 2019 to work with these templates.

 ## Installation
 You can install all the templates from a NuGet package